 - Farm: Definitely go with a suit.
 Farmland weddings are pretty much backyard weddings, just not your backyard (unless you live on a farm, of course).

-If you’re not a groom, what follows are some more targeted tips on what to wear to an autumn wedding.
+If you’re not a groom, what follows are some more targeted tips on what to wear to an autumn wedding after receiving an invitation.

 You’re the co-pilot.
 The Goose to the groom’s Maverick.
 Best Supporting Actor.
 You get the picture.

 Generally, the best man should complement the groom.
-Wear an ensemble of similar formality and color, but not exactly the same thing that the groom is wearing.
-An exception to this would be if you’re all wearing tuxedos, or morning coats, in which case it’s perfectly appropriate to dress identically.
+Wear an outfit of similar formality and color, but not exactly the same thing that the groom is wearing.
+An exception to this would be if you’re all wearing tuxedos, or morning coats, in which case it’s expected that you dress identically.

 You should not overshadow the groom.
 If he’s wearing solids, avoid patterns.
 If he’s wearing a patterned suit, wear a solid or less-boldly-patterned suit.
 The colors of accessories like socks and cufflinks will likely be dictated by the wedding colors.

-As a groomsman, your job is simple: wear what you’re told to wear.
-Your role is to support your friend, make photos look awesome, and perhaps make out with someone later in the reception.
+As a groomsman, your job is simple: wear what you’re told to wear by either the groom or best man.
+Your role is to support your friend, make photos look awesome, and perhaps make out with someone later in the reception if you’re not already married!

 Looking the part for that, however, is largely going to be up to the groom, and possibly the best man to a lesser extent.
 Know that you will likely be wearing the same thing as the groom, or at least something so similar that guests will clearly be able to see the variation on a theme.